From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: Introduction

-Thus, the major contributions of this work are as follows: \begin{itemize} \item Creation of TAD, the first QA benchmark for AD, specifically designed to evaluate temporal understanding.
-TAD systematically probes the complex temporal dynamics inherent in real-world driving scenarios. \item Creation of a new dataset of fine-grained, human-annotated action labels for ego and non-ego vehicles across 150 NuScenes videos. \item A comprehensive evaluation of SoTA open-source, closed-source and specialist VLMs on TAD, establishing a baseline for AD temporal understanding in this domain. \item Introduction of Scene-CoT and TCogMap, two novel, training-free methods that can be seamlessly integrated with any VLM to significantly enhance the temporal understanding capabilities.
-These solutions are shown to improve average performance on TAD by up to 17.72\%. \end{itemize}
+The major contributions of this work are: \begin{itemize} \item Creation of TAD, the first QA benchmark \textit{exclusively for AD} that evaluates \textit{temporal understanding} for \textit{both short- and long-form videos}, providing a testbed relevant to agentic driving systems operating in the wild. \item A new dataset of fine-grained, human-annotated action labels for ego and non-ego vehicles across 150 NuScenes videos. \item A comprehensive evaluation of SoTA open-source, closed-source and specialist VLMs on TAD. \item Introduction of Scene-CoT and TCogMap, training-free methods that improve average performance on TAD by up to 17.72\% and on STSBench~\cite{stsbench} by up to 10.35\%. \end{itemize}